Kauflux

 → The catalogue overview opens.

-2. Select the catalogue.
+2. Open the catalogue.

 3. On the left in the side navigation, click on the Filters (filter_alt) tab.